netlify-templates/victor-hugo/site/content/publications/way-to-heart-health-1.md

 ---
-title: Way to Heart Health 1
+articlename2: Way to Heart Health 1
-articlename: >-
+title: >-
   Effect of Financial Incentives to Physicians, Patients, or Both on Lipid Levels
 date: 2015-11-10
 summary: >-